 Difficulty: Moderately Difficult

-Located in the heart of the North Cascades Highway, just getting to the Maple Pass trailhead is a bit of an adventure, but the drive is beautiful, and it’s a great excuse to stop and take in the splendid North Cascade views at the Diablo Lake Overlook.
+Located in the heart of the North Cascades Highway, just getting to the Maple Pass trailhead is a bit of an adventure, but the drive is beautiful.
+It’s a great excuse to stop and take in the splendid North Cascades National Park views at the Diablo Lake Overlook.

 The Heather Maple Pass Loop is one of my Top 10 Favorite Hikes In Washington.
 Check out the rest here!